Homeless-Xu/HomeLess-HomeLAB/README.md

 1. disconn car battery.  use house battery.
 2. remove all relay in relay panel. car function still works!   ➜ so relay panel is for extra functuon only!!!

+🔶 tested.
+    flash control panel.   manual to negial . it work. but lights not on. flash panel have power. but lights no power. (from relay panel???   active relay panel first..)

 🔶 find relay panel power supply ....   relay ???

 ```